Simple vs. Compound Interest Definitions and Calculators

 Interest = $1000 x 0.02 x 1 = $20

-In fact, every year, you’ll earn exactly $20 of interest.
-So, after Year 2, you’ll have $40 of interest:
+In fact, every year, you’ll earn exactly $20 in interest.
+After 2 years, you’ll have $40 in interest:

 Interest = $1000 x 0.02 x 2 = $40

-So if you save $1000 in an account with an interest rate of 2% that compounds once a year, you’ll earn $20 in interest after that first year (just as you would with simple interest):
+If you save $1000 in an account with an interest rate of 2%, compounding once a year, you’ll earn $20 in interest after that first year (just as you would with simple interest):